Topsoil vs. Potting Soil: What’s the Difference & Which to Use

 Can you mix them?

 For raised beds, a blend works well: topsoil for body and moisture retention, plus a lighter mix or compost for drainage and nutrients.
+Our Vegetable Garden Mix and Organic Compost are built for exactly this.
 For pure containers, stick with potting mix.
 For everything in the ground, topsoil is the workhorse.